tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/affinity.md

 The various affinity types are:

 ### {{daimon.psy_element_1}}
+!!! info ""
     {{daimon.psy_element_1}} is one of the four primary elements.
 Associated with creatures that can fly.

 ### {{daimon.psy_element_2}}
+!!! info ""
     {{daimon.psy_element_2}} is one of the four primary elements.
 Associated with creatures that burrow or live below the surface of the earth.

 ### {{daimon.psy_element_3}}
+!!! info ""
     {{daimon.psy_element_3}} is one of the four primary elements.
 Associated with creatures that need flames, such as a phoenix, dragon, or efreeti.

 ### {{daimon.psy_element_4}}
+!!! info ""
     {{daimon.psy_element_4}} is one of the four primary elements.
 Associated with creatures that live in the oceans.

 ### {{daimon.psy_element_5}}
+!!! info ""
     {{daimon.psy_element_5}} affinity deals with reinforcement (buffs), biological (living) objects, the giving of energy, and healing and growth.

 ### {{daimon.psy_element_6}}
+!!! info ""
     {{daimon.psy_element_5}} affinity deals with diminishment or hindering (debuffs), inorganic (inanimate, mineral) objects, the absorption of energy, and entropy.

 ### {{daimon.psy_element_7}}
+!!! info ""
     {{daimon.psy_element_7}} is one of the rare affinities and deals with the manipulation and/or transmutation of a physical object and space.

 ### {{daimon.psy_element_8}}
+!!! info ""
     {{daimon.psy_element_8}} is one of the rare affinities and deals with the manipulation of a mental state or perception.

 ![](../../../assets/divider.png)